181228/CFGdegree-project/Page_TeamProjectInfo/README.md

    - Book Exchange Feature: Developing the feature that allows users to trade books with others.
 (6 days)
    - Book Gifting Feature: Creating the feature that enables users to gift their books to others.
 (4 days)
    - Performance Optimization: Optimizing the website's performance to ensure fast loading times.
 (3 days)
-   - Responsive Design: Ensuring that the website is responsive and accessible across various devices.
+   - Book Upload Page: Ensuring that users can upload book they'd like to swap.
 (3 days)

 6. Aga:
    - Back-end Development: Setting up the server using Node.js and Express.
 (2 days)
    - API Integration: Connecting the front-end with the back-end through API calls.
 (4 days)
    - Database Integration: Creating the database to manage book listings.
 (2 days)
-   - Book Listing Page: Creating the page where users can browse and search for available books.
-(2 days)
-   - Book Detail Page: Creating the page to display detailed information about each book.
-(3 days)
+   - Creating Book Listing, Book Detail, Payment Gateway and Payment Confirmation pages so that users can choose books and buy some (sandbox environment).
+(7 days)

 **Main features:**
 - Book Exchange: Users can easily trade books with others, helping them discover new literary treasures while giving their own books a new life.